 Exhaustion and problems getting enough sleep top the list of concerns that Dr. Michael Dewey and other primary care providers hear from their patients.

-This Sunday, you get to score an extra hour of sleep.
-At 2 a.m. on Nov.
-1, you can “fall back” an hour or adjust your clock from 2 a.m. to 1 a.m., and go back to sleep.
+During the fall time change, you get to score an extra hour of sleep.
+At 2 a.m., you can “fall back” an hour or adjust your clock from 2 a.m. to 1 a.m., and go back to sleep.
 Of course, there’s no need to rise in the middle of night and change your clocks.

 But, you can use the time change and that extra hour of sleep to renew your commitment to getting a better night’s sleep.

 A Colorado native and family medicine doctor, Dewey cares for patients at the UCHealth Family Medicine Clinic in Westminster.

 Dr. Dewey grew up in Conifer close to the mountains.
 He loves cycling, snowboarding and hiking.
 He and his wife, Jessica, have a young son and daughter.

 Sleep deprivation among new parents like the Deweys can be a challenge.
 But all of us can boost our health by getting a better night’s sleep.
 Lack of sleep has been linked to diverse health problems from obesity to Alzheimer’s.